Mental health

 New Zealand Bill of Rights Act 1990

 As well as the patients’ rights in the Mental Health Act explained above, anyone being assessed under the Mental Health Act has rights under the New Zealand Bill of Rights Act.
-The Bill of Rights Act sets out some fundamental rights and principles that protect all members of society when dealing with the government (including all ministries and government agencies), including public health services like mental health institutions.
+The Bill of Rights Act sets out some fundamental rights and principles that protect all people when dealing with the government (including all ministries and government agencies), including public health services like mental health institutions.

 However, the rights in the Bill of Rights Act can be overridden by other specific laws.
 For example, the Bill of Rights Act says you have the right to refuse medical treatment, but this is overridden by the Mental Health Act, which allows a court to make a compulsory treatment order for you.